How Higher SAT Scores Can Lower Your Tuition

 Widely considered one of the best documentaries of the 2000s, The King of Kong takes you deep within the surprisingly fascinating subculture of competitive retro video gaming.
 The film tells the story of two middle-aged men competing to obtain the world record in Donkey Kong, a rudimentary arcade game from the early 80s.
 They go after each other with such cutthroat ferocity that you would think millions of dollars or perhaps even eternal life was at stake—in reality, only bragging rights are on the line.
 They stay up in the wee hours, nestled in their garages, trying desperately to unlock additional points and outdo their competitor.
 So, you ask, what in the heck does this have to do with testing your way to lower tuition?

-Most people approach endeavors in life, whether we’re talking about Donkey Kong or the SATs/ACT, as challenges to be conquered and then quickly moved on from.
-If a college-bound junior scores well on their SAT/ACT and feels that that score will be good enough to secure admission at the schools which they are interested, they typically refocus themselves on their coursework, extracurricular activities, and life outside of school.
+Most people approach endeavors in life, whether we’re talking about Donkey Kong or the SAT/ACT, as challenges to be conquered and then quickly moved on from.
+If a college-bound junior scores well on their SAT/ACT and feels the score will be good enough to secure admission at the schools which they are interested, they typically refocus themselves on their coursework, extracurricular activities, and life outside of school.
 While this approach is completely understandable, students who take the King of Kong approach to standardized tests often make out with, well, a whole lot of quarters.
-It costs less than $55 to retake the SAT or ACT but it’s important to understand that 55 bucks plus hours of dedicated preparation can be worth thousands upon thousands of dollars in merit aid money.
+It costs $49.50 to retake the SAT or $55 to retry the ACT, but it’s important to understand that this small fee plus hours of dedicated preparation can be worth tens of thousands of dollars in merit aid money.